 Here we assume to read $[k](\uplet LxM)$ for $[k]\uplet LxM$.
-For associativity of let-construct, either bracketing yields the same set of places up to renaming of place symbols.
+For the associativity of the let-construct, either bracketing yields the same set of places up to the renaming of place symbols.
 For instance, the following term has five places: